Haaxor1689/nil/README.md

 .fromBuffer(data: Uint8Array): Promise<Output>
 ```

 Tries to parse given buffer into output type of used schema.
-Throws errors on failure.
+Throws `NilError` on failure.

 ### `.toBuffer`